NoShorts1337/NoShorts/README.md

-# No Shorts App for YouTube 😎🚫📹
+# YouTube NO SHORTS 😎🚫📹

-## Description 📱💡🚀
 Tired of those annoying Shorts videos popping up on your YouTube feed?
 Look no further!
 Introducing the "No Shorts" app, the ultimate solution to enhance your YouTube experience.
 This incredible Android application empowers you to enjoy YouTube without any Shorts videos disturbing your viewing pleasure.
 Get ready for an uninterrupted and exhilarating YouTube journey!

 ![Screenshot 2023-07-26 17 18 05](https://github.com/NoShorts1337/test/assets/140618292/16aef504-f77c-4ea3-b44e-90c904dd5b31)